 When taking a loan, there is often an origination fee.
 This fee supposedly covers the costs of the bank or financial institution of making the loan, including marketing costs.
 However, the origination fee is not directly based on costs and is arbitrarily set by the financial institution.
 An origination fee of 4% is not unusual.
 The fee is typically taken “off the top”.
 For example, a borrower taking a $50,000 SBA loan with a 4% origination fee would only receive $48,000.

 SBA 7(a) loans also have a guarantee fee.
 Initially, the lender pays this fee to the SBA, but it’s almost always passed on to the borrower at closing.
-Currently, the SBA has waived fees for loans under $150,000.
-Above that, the fee typically ranges from 3 % to 3.5 % of the guaranteed portion of the loan.
+The fee typically ranges from 3% to 3.5% of the guaranteed portion of the loan.
 The exact percentage depends on the size of the loan and the length of the loan.
-For example, if a borrower takes a $250,000 10-year 7a loan, the SBA may guarantee 75 % of that, or $187,500.
+For example, if a borrower takes a $250,000 10-year 7a loan, the SBA may guarantee 75% of that, or $187,500.
 3 percent of that amount, or $5,625, is the guarantee fee that will be charged to the borrower.
 For more info, click here.

 The true cost of borrowing money (interest rate + fees) is often called the APY (Annual Percentage Yield) or APR (Annual Percentage Rate).
 On a ten year SBA loan, the effect of fees can create an APR or APY that is around 1% higher than the loan’s interest rate.
 The shorter the loan the bigger the impact that fees will have on the APY/APR.

 What size SBA loan could you qualify for?
 Apply with SmartBiz and get an estimate in minutes.